Loading Events

 • Participant (not presenting): 520 EUR

-The fee includes two lunches, a cocktail dinner in the city centre of Florence, and four coffee breaks.
+The fee includes two lunches, a dinner in the city centre of Florence, and four coffee breaks.
 Registration and logistics details will be available closer to the date on this page.
-Participants in the academic conference are warmly invited to attend the high-level conference on the assessment and acceptability of net-zero climate policies in Europe and beyond for free, scheduled on Monday, 1 December.
+Participants in the academic conference are warmly invited to attend the Conference on Evidence-Based Climate Policies, scheduled for Monday, 1 December.
+Registrations are free and open until 21 November.

 Coordinator